flybot-sg/lasagna-pull/README.md

 ### Filter a value

  Sometimes, we need filtering a map on some keys.
-It is very intuitive to specific it in your pattern, let's find alan's age:
+It is very intuitive to specific it in your pattern, let's find Alan's age:
 ```clojure
 ((qfn '{:persons [{:name "Alan" :age ?age}]} ?age) person&fruits)
 ```

 ### Using same named lvar multiple times to join

  If a named lvar bound for more than one time, its value has to be the same, otherwise